spacekookie/website/content/blog/109_nix_ocitools.md

 moment `ociTools` does require a bunch of manual setup work for an application to function, if it, say, runs a webserver.
 It would be cool if some NixOS modules could be re-used to make this configuration easier.
-But I'm sure someone else is gonna have fun figuring that out x)
+But I'm sure someone else is gonna have fun figuring that out.